Bociarz1/fit-explorer/README.md

 ## Fit-explorer
-The application aims to facilitate users in finding, adding, and editing places for physical activities in their area.
+The non-commercial application aims to facilitate users in finding, adding, and editing places for physical activities in their area.

 This app is still in progress...